 And it’s important to understand, having “triggers” doesn’t mean someone is “thin-skinned” or childish.
 Someone with PTSD can have really healthy boundaries and handle conflict quite well.
 I have very healthy boundaries and have taught how to have them for years.
 And, triggers don’t happen all the time.
 It’s certainly possible to have a confrontation without any triggers.
 In any case, “being thin-skinned” is when a person has a low(er) self-esteem and suffers from poor emotional boundaries.
 That kind of person over-identifies with the complaint or criticism and internalizes the comment beyond what a healthy person does.
 Triggers have nothing to do with that.

 Some get PTSD because of a car wreck, some from sexual assault, many from warfare, many from abuse.
-I got PTSD because of constant exposure to my mom’s fits of rage and abandonment.
-She has a serious mood disorder that causes her overwhelming instability: Borderline Personality Disorder.
+I got PTSD because of constant exposure to various intense interactions in my childhood.

 PTSD victims have (at least) four features in common, which I’ll explore below.
 There are also countless idiosyncratic experiences that each victim has which differ, depending on the traumatizing event(s), person’s environment, character, et al..